Tour operates: Mid May until Early September

 Day 07: Samarkand City Tour

-In the morning visit to the Hissar Fortress, houses which remains of the palace of the Bukhara Emirate Becks.
+In the morning we visit Hissar Fortress, houses which remains of the palace of the Bukhara Emirate Becks.
 Its thick walls once guarded a pool, garden, and palace, while the fortress itself opposed a noisy market and caravanserai.
-What remains today is a portion of the wall and the gate towers, which are representative of the 18th and 19th century style.
-The area has been inhabited since antiquity and features an 8th century mosque, but it was the emirs who inhabited the fortress and the Silk Route traders that made Gissar a center of commerce and learning .You will also have an opportunity today to visit Old Medressa (Madrasai Kuhna) (16-17 century) with a Museum inside of it and Madrasai Nav (17-18 century) and the Caravan Saray as well.
+What remains today is a portion of the wall and the gate towers, representative of the 18th and 19th century style.
+The area has been inhabited since antiquity and features an 8th century mosque, but it was the emirs who inhabited the fortress and the Silk Route traders that made Gissar a center of commerce and learning .You will also have an opportunity today to visit Old Medressa (Madrasai Kuhna, 16th – 17th century) and its museum and Madrasai Nav (17th -18th century) and the Caravan Saray.
 Later city tour includes visit the Museum of National Antiquities with exhibits primarily from Tajikistan’s pre-Islamic civilizations: the Greek, Bactrian, Buddhist, Hindu, and Zoroastrian periods.
 The most notable piece in the museum is the largest, fifteen-hundred-year-old reclining Buddha statue.
 Later enjoy strolling around the big Ismoili Somoni Monument – the forefather of Tajik nation, erected in the Main Square and Rudaki Park in the center of city as well.
 Try the taste of Tajik tea and hot bread in public teahouses – called Choikhona – most of which are decorated in traditional, colourful Tajik style.

 Day 11: Kalaikum